Chinese Lantern Facts

 - Furthermore, various parts of the plant also contain chemicals used in medicines.

-Chinese Lantern Physical Characteristics
+Chinese Lantern Physical Description

-The Chinese Lantern is a herbaceous perennial and grows in an upright clump.
+Firstly, the Chinese Lantern is a herbaceous perennial and grows in an upright clump.
 Each plant averages roughly 24 in (61 cm) in both height and width.

 The dark green leaves are abundant and are about 3 in (7.5 cm) in length.
 The white flowers develop small and rather sparse in number, and the lacy covering over the fruit serves as a protective layer.